 Already have programming experience and want to learn the ins and outs of iOS development at blistering speed?
 This course features the same rigorous curriculum built for our professional engineers.
 Six intense projects give you the skills you need to build your own custom app and wow the crowd at demo day.

-Spring 2020 campuses: CSU San Francisco State, CUNY Queens College, Michigan State University, San Jose State University, Texas A&M University - San Antonio, University of California - Irvine, University of California - San Diego, University of Florida
+Spring 2020 campuses: College of Staten Island, Jackson State University, Michigan State University, San Jose State University, Texas A&M University - San Antonio, University of California - Irvine, University of California - San Diego

 Learn how to design and build apps for any Android device